 I have recommended the use of Lithium Synergy, a 5 mg. orotate salt of lithium, which is very safe, for many clients’ brain health over the years.
 I usually base this recommendation on genomic mutations which result in particular neurological enzyme function deficiencies.
 When certain brain enzyme activity is reduced because the genes coding for this enzyme are mutated, then a variety of imbalances ensue and brain regeneration and long term global function is handicapped.

-One of the services I offer clients is helping them decode their genetic study results (such as 23andMe gene carrier status results), and implement a targeted, therapeutic supplement regimen unique to their important and relevant genetic mutations.
+One of the services I offer clients is helping them decode their genetic study results (such as 23andMe gene carrier status results), and implement a targeted, therapeutic supplement regimen unique to their important and relevant genetic mutations, and their specific individual lifestyle concerns.

 Very common brain enzyme mutations I encounter in clients’ genetic profiles (almost every report) which call for lithium co-factor assistance are: